habibiazmi123/todo-talenavi-test/README.md

 Method: GET ({{base_url}}/api/chart?type={status or priority or assignee}
 Retrieves a structured dataset of todo items, formatted to support chart visualizations (e.g., for task completion rates, category distribution, or trends over time).

-You can view the API documentation in the Telenavi Todo API file.postman_collection using postman
+You can view the API documentation in the `API Todo Telenavi.postman_collection.json` using postman